Login

 If you’ve come away from the viewing full of enthusiasm for the property, then that’s great news.
 But don’t let your excitement lead you into making rash decisions.

-• Get to know the neighbours and local area: try to get a clearer picture of the people living in your future neighbourhood.
+• Get to know the neighbours and community: try to get a clearer picture of the people living in your future neighbourhood.
 Ideally you should try to talk to some neighbours to find out more about the day-to-day reality of living in the area.
 Check whether any construction projects are taking place nearby.

 Next steps for sellers